abhishekasingh/100daysofcoding/R/README.md

 ## This section is for R Tutorial.
-## The topics are selected from machine learning and data analysis point of view
+## The topics are selected are based for machine learning and data analysis.